Eyehavelived/Team_4-Unit_Selection/unit-selection-app/graphql/back-end.md

 ```

 ## Creating Seeds
+Using the `create-migration` command, create another migration, but with the name `seeds`, or something more descriptive to match any modifications your migration makes to the db.

 ## Installation and Running Migrations
 When first installing the workspace on your machine, you will need to run a db-migration to create and populate the database on your local workspace.